MartinVerges/womolin-waterlevel/README.md

 The sensor now determines the increase in water level and calculates the percentage distribution in the tank at the end of the process.
 Once the tank is completely filled, turn off the water supply and wait about 5 seconds before completing the setup via the web interface so that the pressure can normalize.

+## Android Bluetooth Low Energy (BLE) App

+This sensor can be displayed using my [Android App](https://github.com/MartinVerges/smartsensors/).

 ## Power saving mode

 This sensor is equipped with various techniques to save power.